cg-jl/sawblade/README.md

 ## State of the art

 Right now Sawblade is a baby project.
-It will only parse one block, expecting it to have an ABI (without checking).
-It doesn't support calls or anything else besides returning and assigning constants.
+It will parse a given amount of blocks, and convert them all the way to its OPTIR representation.
+Sawblade parser skips anything that it can't recognise first try, jumping out in the shortest time possible.
+This is what I mean by *jump out untouched*.
+Current OPTIR & HLIR use panics when input is malformed beyond syntax, it will be changed to return an Option.
+Result would've been good if we weren't going to ignore the errors anyway.
+I'm working in fuzzing Sawblade's input processing so I can make sure it doesn't trip up.

 ## Working example(s)